 Rule #1: Exercise Boosts Brain Power

 One of the greatest predictors of successful aging was the presence or absence of a sedentary lifestyle.
 The gold standard appears to be aerobic exercise, 30 minutes at a clip, 2 to 3 times a week.
-Add a strengthening regiment and you get even more cognitive benefit.
+Add a strengthening regimen and you get even more cognitive benefits.

 Your lifetime risk for general dementia is literally cut in half if you participate in leisure-time physical activity.
 Aerobic exercise seems to be the key.
 With Alzheimer’s, the effect is even greater: such exercise lowers your odds of getting the disease by more than 60 percent.

 Fluid intelligence, the type that requires improvisatory problem-solving skills, was particularly hurt by a sedentary lifestyle

 Brain-activation studies show that children and adolescents who are fit allocate more cognitive resources to a test and do so for longer periods of time.